red5pro/streaming-android/README.md

 ## Notes

-1. For some of the above examples you will need two devices (a publisher, and a subscriber).
-You can also use a web browser to subscribe or publish via Flash.
+1. You will need two devices, a publisher and a subscriber, for some examples.
+Also, some require another mobile device, but most can also use the [HTML5 Testbed Examples](https://github.com/red5pro/streaming-html5).
 2. You can see a list of active streams by navigating to http://your_red5_pro_server_ip:5080/live/streams.jsp
 3. Click on the flash link (for example, flash_publisher) in the streams list displayed to view the published stream in your browser.